Instant Pot Veggie Loaded Turkey Chili brings that slow-simmered flavor to the table without the wait.

 Allowing the chili (or any food for that matter) to cool completely in the fridge before freezing helps decrease the number of ice crystals that form on the surface.
 These ice crystals not only make your food watery when thawed and reheated, but they also increase the likelihood that the food will develop freezer burn.

 To thaw, simply remove the chili from the freezer and allow it to thaw overnight (and up to 3 days) in the fridge.
 If you’re in a hurry, place the container in a shallow bowl of warm water in the sink until you’re also to slide the frozen chili into a pan.
 Place a lid on the pan and reheat the chili over medium-low heat until it’s heated through (165℉ on an instant-read thermometer).

-- 1 lb. lean ground beef, chicken or turkey
+- 1 lb. ground turkey (may sub beef or chicken)

 - 1 Tbsp olive oil or avocado oil

 - 3 large garlic cloves, minced